carmanaught/mpvcontextmenu/README.md

 The menu layouts use what Lua calls tables, though you could also think of them as arrays (I certainly do).

+The layout for the menus are sets of tables nested inside an over-arching table (currently called menuList).

-When the pseudo-gui is in use and there is no file playing, the layout for the menus are sets of tables nested inside an over-arching table called menuList.
-This layout uses a select number of relevant options from the "while playing" menu allowing for a slightly different menu.
+When the pseudo-gui is in use and there is no file playing, the layout uses a select number of relevant options from the "while playing" menu allowing for a slightly different menu.

-For files that are playing, the layout for the menus are also nested inside an over-arching table called menuList, however this is wrapped inside a function that is triggered by the "file-loaded" event in mpv (registered with `mp.register_event`).
-This is important as some of the values and track-list items are not available until the file has been loaded.
+For files that are playing, the layout is wrapped inside a function that is triggered by the "file-loaded" event in mpv (registered with `mp.register_event`).
+This is important as some of the mpv property values like track-list items and chapter information, etc. are not available until the file has been loaded.

 For both, menus, the layout is inside a table: